FEELING LIKE ISAAC, FEELING LIKE ABRAHAM: EXPLORING THE ROSH HASHANAH TORAH READING

 The High Holidays invite us to reflect on our lives.
 How are we using the time we have?
 In what we ways are we living by our deepest values, and in what ways might we want to change?
 How can we strengthen connections with those we love, and use our gifts to make a difference in the world?

-We'll explore these core questions together through learning and discussion, drawing on Jewish wisdom, led by Rabbi Bridget Wynne.
+We'll explore these core questions together through learning, writing, and discussion, drawing on Jewish wisdom, led by Rabbi Bridget Wynne.
 All are welcome, and no experience is necessary.

 A MUSICAL JOURNEY INTO THE HIGH HOLIDAYS

 The evocative music of the High Holidays is, for many, one of the most important parts of the season.
-It can help us connect with one another, the past, and a sense of the sacred.
-It can express our yearning for a better year, a better world, and our intention to help bring it into being.
+It helps us connect with one another, the past, and a sense of the sacred.
+It can express our yearning for compassion, strength, and resolve.

-Musician Joel Siegel and Rabbi Bridget Wynne will lead this gathering.
-All are welcome and no experience is necessary.
+All are welcome, and no experience is necessary.